-This recipe has been on my to-do list for ages.
+Chickpea tuna has been on my recipe to-do list for ages.
 Let me just say, lunch was so good today and I’m so happy I finally got around to making a version of this amazing plant-based lunch staple.
 A big thank you to Food52 and Minimalist Baker for the recipe inspiration here.

 I remember growing up really disliking tuna; the not-so-pleasant aroma seemed to penetrate every corner of the school lunch room some days.
 To further complicate things, one of my closest friends had inadvertently received a can of cat food for lunch which her mother mistook for canned tuna.
 Thankfully, it was unopened and unprepared…but, good thing her mother remembered to pack her a can opener.
 Ever since then, cat food and tuna were indistinguishable to me.
 I did, however, outgrow my tuna prejudices; several years as a fitness competitor will force anyone to suck it up for “the gains”.
 One day I may compete again as a plant-based athlete, who knows…